-- 3.18 Wastewater generally comprises effluent from homes and industrial and commercial premises and in some case surface water runoff from roads and other hard surfaces discharged to the foul sewer system from where it is channeled to wastewater or sewage treatment works for treatment.
+- 3.18 Wastewater generally comprises effluent from homes and industrial and commercial premises and in some case surface water runoff from roads and other hard surfaces discharged to the foul sewer system from where it is channelled to wastewater or sewage treatment works for treatment.
 Output of this treatment is sewage sludge that may, if it meets certain parameters, be applied to land as a fertiliser in accordance with the Sludge (Use in Agriculture) Regulations 1989 and associated best practice guidance.
 Sludge applied in this manner falls outside the normal regulatory regime for waste.
 Alternatively, the sludge can be treated either through anaerobic digestion or incineration.
-The cleaner effluent may be discharged to a watercourse in accordance with a discharge consent granted by the Environment Agency. - 3.19 In East London, wastewater and the resulting sewage sludge are managed by Thames Water and Anglian Water.
+The cleaner effluent may be discharged to a watercourse in accordance with a discharge consent granted by the Environment Agency. - 3.19 In East London, wastewater and the resulting sewage sludge are managed by Thames Water.
 Wastewater treatment capacity is planned for in 'Asset Management Plans'.
-The water companies use information in the public domain to forecast when upgrades to wastewater treatment facilities will be required.
+Thames Water use information in the public domain to forecast when upgrades to wastewater treatment facilities will be required. - 3.20 Beckton Sewage Treatment Works, located in the London Borough of Newham, is the key facility serving East London, being Thames Water's, and the UK's, largest sewage treatment works.
+To address changing need, a major upgrade is underway so it can receive wastewater from the new Thames Tideway Tunnel and provide for growth in housing in East London,.